1997-2001 Honda CR250 – Top End Service – Part 14: Leak Down Test

 Hunting For Gasket And Seal Leaks During The Leak Down Test

-1. Place a towel over your crankcase to protect the crankcase interior from overspray.
-The right crank seal is the last thing to test if you can’t find the leak anywhere else.
+1. Place a towel over your crankcase to protect the interior from overspray.
+If you can’t find the leak anywhere else, the right crank seal is the last thing to test.

 2. Pressurize your engine and spray the whole engine with soapy water.

-3. Spray the leak down tester itself and then the exhaust plug too, just to be safe.
+3. Spray the leak-down tester and then the exhaust plug, just to be safe.

 4. If there is any leak, you will easily spot the bubbles.

-5. On this engine, the right front base gasket and exhaust valve stopper bolt are leaking.
+5. The right front base gasket and exhaust valve stopper bolt are leaking on this engine.

 If there is any leak, you will easily spot the bubbles.